 Make sure the current method is selected on the Frames tab, then right-click anywhere in the tab and select Throw Exception.

 Create the exception (this can be any

 Errorand checked exceptions that are not handled by the method).
 Do not use the

 Reload modified classes

-Sometimes, when you're making minor changes to your code, you want to immediately see how they will behave in a working application without shutting down the process.
+Sometimes, when you're making changes to your code, you want to immediately see how they will behave in a working application without shutting down the process.
 The HotSwap mechanism lets you reload classes changed during a debugging session without having to restart the entire application.

 Right-click in the editor tab of the modified file and select Compile and Reload File.

 You can also configure automatic reloading of classes after they have been recompiled using the Reload classes after compilation option in .
 Automatic reloading can be enabled/disabled, or you can configure it so that the debugger asks you whether to reload the file in each specific case.